kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 - Implementing cross region/AZ snapshot cloning functionality.
 - Add ability to modify any existing volume snapshot fields.
 - Modifying the in-tree kube-scheduler or adding snapshot CRD dependencies to core Kubernetes components.
-- Topology enforcement for `Immediate` volume binding mode.
+- Topology enforcement when restoring a snapshot to a PVC whose StorageClass uses `Immediate` volume binding mode (topology enforcement only applies to `WaitForFirstConsumer`).
 - Update existing snapshot objects with Topology information once feature is enabled.

 ## Proposal